 Legal Information and Documents

-SLAC National Accelerator Laboratory (SLAC) is a Federally Funded Research and Development Center operated by the Board of Trustees of the Leland Stanford Junior University under a Management & Operating Contract on behalf of the Department of Energy (DOE).
+SLAC National Accelerator Laboratory (SLAC) is a Federally Funded Research and Development Center operated by Leland Stanford Junior University under a Management & Operating Contract on behalf of the Department of Energy (DOE).

 SLAC, as a DOE National Laboratory, is authorized to make its facilities available to others when private sector facilities are unavailable (and thus the laboratories would not be in competition with private industry) and on a non-interference basis (ensuring that accomplishment of the DOE mission is not hindered), and to partner with external sponsors under Strategic Partnership Projects (SPP) and Cooperative Research and Development Agreements (CRADA).

-SPP partners include private companies (foreign and domestic), universities, other Federal government agencies, and state and local institutions.
+SLAC partners include foreign and domestic private companies, universities, non-profits, other Federal government agencies, and state and local institutions.

-All SPP conducted by DOE laboratories and facilities is governed by a standard DOE policy (DOE Order 481.1D), which provides a consistent set of guidelines for the conduct of SPP.
-This policy outlines the overall “rules of engagement” for SPP activities by providing the criteria for DOE approval and acceptance of SPP projects.
-Under DOE O481.1D, DOE may allow SPP project at its labs if the project meets the following criteria:
+All work for partners is conducted by DOE laboratories and facilities is governed by a DOE policy and orders, which provides a consistent set of guidelines for the conduct of partnership agreements.
+These policies outline the overall “rules of engagement” for partnership activities by providing the criteria for DOE approval and acceptance of partnership projects.

 In addition, DOE Office of Science laboratories follow cost accounting standards and DOE Order 522.1 “Pricing of Departmental Materials and Services,” on every SPP project, for full cost recovery to the laboratory and the Department.
 This includes a 3% Federal Administrative Charge (FAC) to defray costs of the Federal workforce that monitors/oversees the SPP program/projects, unless the project is granted an exception by the DOE Chief Financial Officer (CFO).
 DOE requires advanced payment for reimbursable work agreements such as SPPs and CRADAs.
 For further information, please see the DOE Financial Management Accounting Handbook on Reimbursable Work.